dnauck/Portable.Licensing/README.md

 ## About Portable.Licensing ##

-Portable.Licensing is a portable solution to implement a licensing component into your application or library.
+Portable.Licensing is a portable solution which allows you to implement a licensing component into your application or library.

 ## Features ##